-There were 23 Persian dailies, three English dailies, and one Arabic daily in Iran in 2000 (Joel and Kamalipour, 2000).
-Nevertheless, between 2000 and 2004, a total of 85 newspapers were closed down (Kokan, 2004).
+In Iran in 2000, there were 23 Persian dailies, three English dailies, and one Arabic daily (Joel and Kamalipour, 2000).
+However, between 2000 and 2004, a total of 85 newspapers were closed down (Kokan, 2004).
 At present, there are six English newspapers in Iran, and among these, considering the daily circulation Tehran Times is one of the leading English newspapers that has an online version.
 Considering the dominance in the local society and the international world and also considering the online accessibility Tehran Times is selected to analyze the perception and thoughts of the experts relayed to COVID-19 pandemic.
 In Iran, the first case of coronavirus reported on February 19.
 However, before the case in early February, Tehran times started to focus on some news related to COVID-19.
 From January to March 2020, COVID-19 related all thoughts and analyses of scholars diversified.
 Their concerns focused on health, awareness, economy, society, politics, governance, environment, and technology how experts` concerns shaped different aspects of life associated and disrupted with COVID-19 discussed hereunder (Table 7).

 [Table 7 approximately here]

-Health and Drugs
+Health and drugs

 Direct health-related opinions and analyses were few in Tehran Times from January to March.
 In early March, Health-related editorial mainly addressed the emergence and nature of coronavirus type diseases.
 In mid-March, another health-related article mainly highlighted the world situation of the spread of COVID-19.
 Editorial warned that the disease is spreading rapidly, from isolated cases to expanding clusters and communities.

-Preparedness and Awareness, Social welfare
+Preparedness and awareness, social welfare

 Iran announced social distancing measures in a bid to minimize the spread of COVID-19.
 As awareness and preparedness, another editorial of Tehran Times criticized the United States' current situation of armed violence, and it was seeking the answer to the question stated as "Which one is the ultimate winner in the United States, the COVID-19 or armed violence?"
 It was an approach to make the international world aware of armed forces and prepared for health.
 In February, as a social welfare type concern, editorial urged to show express the feeling of empathy toward the Chinese.